dpsutton/resize-window/readme.md

 reset their sources.
 And since the help menu is dynamically generated, pressing ? displays this new choice automatically.

+For convenience sake, you can use the helper method `resize-window-add-choice` to register your function without having to remember the structure of the list it will end up in.
+For example:

+    (push '(?h (lambda () (dired "~/projects/clojure")) "Clojure home" nil)) ; is equivalent to

+    (resize-window-add-choice ?h (lambda () (dired "~/projects/clojure")) "Clojure home")

+    ; the allows-capitals argument is optional.

 Further, there are alias, held in the `resize-window-alias-list` alist.
 It is currently defined as